BIGJRA/BIGJRA.github.io/reborn.md

 # Poison In Vein

 Head out from the Abandoned Power Plant and return to Jasper Ward and attempt to enter Peridot.
 You'll meet up with Cain here, so follow him into the Police Station.

+Before we continue, there is a pretty awesome Pokemon we can get right now.
+Head over to the Lapis Alleyway during a windy night.
+There, you'll find **Murkrow**!

 ## Blacksteam Factory